How to Become a Better Punter: 5 Sports Betting Secrets Revealed

 - are able to spot value

-- patiently analyse picks before placing a bet,
+- comprehensively analyse picks before placing any bets,

 but this doesn’t mean that you should be resting on your laurels.

 All your hard work may go down the drain if you fail to pick up top odds, even if you managed to get everything else right.
-Not surprisingly, most punters – who know very little about profitable sports betting – have only one funded betting account at a time (and it most cases the one available is where they last picked up a welcome bonus).
+Not surprisingly, most punters – who know very little about profitable sports betting – only have one funded betting account at a time (and in most cases, the one available is where they last picked up a welcome bonus).

-All professional sports bettors will agree that there’s no way you can have and edge if you place all your online bets with a single bookmaker.
-Thus, having access to multiple online betting sites is a basic requirement in any successful sports betting guide.
+All professional sports bettors will agree that there’s no way you can have an edge if you place all your online bets with a single bookmaker.
+Thus, having access to multiple online betting sites is one of the professional punters' secrets.

 Great, so all you have to do is to register with a few bookies, right?

 Well, sort of…

-Having multiple betting accounts may be like a walk in the park for mug bettors, but not for professional sports gamblers, for the simple reason that some sports betting sites limit or ban successful bettors.
+Having multiple operational betting accounts may seem like a walk in the park for mug bettors, but that's not the case with professional sports gamblers, for the simple reason that some sports betting sites limit or ban successful bettors.
 We posted some tips & tricks about how to avoid restrictions while betting online, so that’s definitely something you should look into at this stage.

-Long Story Short: Register with bookies that do not limit or ban winners & make use of betting exchanges such as Betfair, where you are betting against other customers, so the house (who earns commissions each time a bet between two parties is matched) has no interest to limit or ban you.
+Long Story Short: Register with bookies that do not limit or ban winners & make use of betting exchanges such as SpreadEX, where you are betting against other customers, so the house (who earns commissions each time a bet between two parties is matched) has no interest to limit or ban you.

-Betting on sports for a living is something incredibly-rare, that requires a lot of hard work.
+Betting on sports for a living is something incredibly-rare.
 Remember that sports betting systems don't give you an upper hand.
-Nothing is guaranteed in sports betting, so it is important that you have fun placing bets and only stake what you can afford to lose.
+Nothing is guaranteed in gambling, so it is important that you have fun placing bets and only stake what you can afford to lose.